 HAZARDOUS PROFESSIONS, I.E. FIREFIGHTER,CONSTRUCTION WORKER, ETC.

+Your husband, if he is not dead by some accident, will likely be crippled with a back injury, etc. just about the time you are at your sexual peak.
+The only hazards that your Engineer husband will face is losing his eyesight by staring at the computer terminal for too long.
 This hazard actually has some benefits.
 For one, he will not notice that you are getting older, since you will be a blur.
 He will remember you as when he first met you, because the memory will still be sharp.And If you think he is looking at another woman, and you ask "Honey, were you looking at her?", he'll honestly be able to say that he didn't even see her.

 TOP TEN REASONS TO DATE AN ENGINEER